kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > consensus among ourselves, we can punt this to the appendix and leave a less
 > formal description here.

+DP requires specifying the notion of "neighboring" datasets, that determines what information is being hidden.
+The most common notion for our setting would be the following:

 We say that two batches of measurements `D1` and `D2` are "neighboring" if they are the same length and contain all the same measurements except one (i.e., the symmetric difference between the multisets contains two elements).

+> Appendix XYZ discusses other notions of adjacency that may be appropriate in some settings.
+> KT: I propose moving the rest of this discussion to the appendix
+> <begin Propose moving to appendix>
 There are primarily two models in the literature for defining two "neighboring batches": deletion (or removal) of one measurement, and replacement (or substitution) of one measurement with another {{KM11}}.
-Only the latter ("replacement-DP") applies to DAP, as the protocol leaks the number of measurements in each batch collected, so for any randomized algorithm that computes an aggregate result over a sequence of Client measurements, we want to be able to define its DP property in terms of replacement-DP.
+In the DAP setting, the protocol leaks the nubmer of measurements in each batch collected and the appropriate version of deletion-DP considers substitution by a fixed value (e.g. zero).
+In other words, two batches of measurements `D1` and `D2` are "neighboring" for deletion-DP if `D2` can be obtained from `D1` by replacing one measurement by a fixed reference value.

+In some cases, a weaker notion of adjacency may be appropriate.
+For example, we may be interested in hiding single coordinates of the measurement, rather than the whole vector of measurements.
+In this case, neighboring datasets differ in one coordinate of one measurement.

+> KT: <end Propose moving to appendix>

 Let `p(S, D, r)` denote the probability that randomized algorithm `S`, on input of measurements `D`, outputs aggregate result `r`.